 Take a moment to imagine...30 years from now.
 You’re sharing with your children and grandchildren that you were part of the generation that eradicated extreme global poverty.
 And you also get to share how you personally contributed to that endeavor, passing along the message that small actions in the right direction truly make a difference.

-This potential reality does not need to live just in your imagination.
+This potential reality doesn't need to live just in your imagination.
 You actually could be part of this significant feat, one that has eluded all generations who have come before us.

 As each cabi Stylist starts her business, we fund a small business loan for a woman building her own business, making them “Sister Entrepreneurs”, growing their businesses together.